 If the investigation finds harassment occurred, it will result in prompt and appropriate remedial action.
-This may include up to expulsion for students, up to discharge for the employee, an exclusion for parents, guests, volunteers and contractors, and removal from any officer position and/or a request to resign for Board members.
+This may include up to expulsion for students, up to discharge for the employee, an exclusion for

 Retaliation against any person for complaining about harassment, or participating in a harassment investigation, is prohibited.
 Suspected retaliation should be reported in the same manner as harassment.
 Intentionally false harassment reports, made to get someone in trouble, are also prohibited.
 Retaliation and intentionally false reports may result in disciplinary action as indicated above.